magnetikonline/web-server-install-ubuntu-12.04/README.md

 Note that the performance critical components of Nginx and PHP are compiled from source rather than pre-built repository packages.
 Successful compilation of these components under Ubuntu/Debian is well supported, ensures latest stable builds are used and allows a fast upgrade path as source releases are made available.

 ## Configuration files
-Every configuration file added or modified on top of a base Ubuntu 12.04LTS server install has been added as part of this repository under the [/00root](00root) directory.
-This is typically how I manage my own workflow, keeping all configuration files for each server in private Git repositories so I can reliably track changes/modifications to server environments.
+Each file added or modified on top of a base Ubuntu 12.04LTS server install has been included in this repository within the [/00root](00root) directory.
+This is how I handle server change management, keeping all configuration files for each server in private Git repositories so I can reliably track changes and modifications to server environments.

 **Note:** many configuration files are specific to physical server/application stack requirements (e.g. network/hostname, open firewall ports, Nginx, PHP), so these configurations for the most part should **not** be copied verbatim, but adjusted where appropriate.
 All configuration does follow a mock [example environment](install.md#example-environment-overview) to help the reader understand the configuration easier.